Arun-Kuchibhotla/HulC/additional_simulations/README.md

 pip install -r requirements.txt
 `

-5. Open your preferred editor.
+7. Open your preferred editor.
 I prefer [Spyder](https://www.spyder-ide.org/).
+You can open using the conda environment directly from Git Bash by typing
 `
 spyder
 `

-Or for VS Code, run:
+Or you can use VS Code, run:
 `
 code
 `
+Make sure the environment you created in step 5 is being used by editor.
+Note that you can also open Spyder or VS code directly and use point-and-click menu items to open the correct Anaconda environment.

 ## Running for the second+ time